dusty-nv/jetson-inference/docs/pytorch-object-fruit.md

 <img src="https://github.com/dusty-nv/jetson-inference/raw/dev/docs/images/pytorch-ssd-mobilenet.jpg">

 In the example below, we'll train a custom detection model that locates 8 different varieties of fruit, although you are welcome to pick from any of the [600 classes](https://github.com/dusty-nv/pytorch-ssd/blob/master/open_images_classes.txt) in the Open Images dataset to train your model on.
+You can visually browse the dataset [here](https://storage.googleapis.com/openimages/web/visualizer/index.html?set=train&type=detection).

 <img src="https://github.com/dusty-nv/jetson-inference/raw/dev/docs/images/pytorch-fruit.jpg">

 To get started, first make sure that you have [JetPack 4.4](https://developer.nvidia.com/embedded/jetpack) or newer and [PyTorch installed](pytorch-transfer-learning.md#installing-pytorch) for **Python 3.6** on your Jetson.
 JetPack 4.4 includes TensorRT 7.1, which is the minimum TensorRT version that supports loading SSD-Mobilenet via ONNX.
-The PyTorch training scripts used for training SSD-Mobilenet are for Python3, so PyTorch should be installed for Python 3.6.
+And the PyTorch training scripts used for training SSD-Mobilenet are for Python3, so PyTorch should be installed for Python 3.6.

 ## Setup

-> **note:** first make sure that you have [JetPack 4.4](https://developer.nvidia.com/embedded/jetpack) or newer on your Jetson
-> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; and [PyTorch installed](pytorch-transfer-learning.md#installing-pytorch) for **Python 3.6**
+> **note:** first make sure that you have [JetPack 4.4](https://developer.nvidia.com/embedded/jetpack) or newer on your Jetson and [PyTorch installed](pytorch-transfer-learning.md#installing-pytorch) for **Python 3.6**

 The PyTorch code for training SSD-Mobilenet is found in the repo under [`jetson-inference/python/training/detection/ssd`](https://github.com/dusty-nv/pytorch-ssd).
 There are a couple steps required before using it: